The 5 most important things Fed Chair Powell said about the banking crisis Wednesday

 A boost in the balance sheet isn’t ‘intended’ to change the Fed’s monetary policy

-The Fed added more than $300 billion to its balance sheet over the course of last week as a number of banks sought money to stay solvent and pay back spooked depositors.
+The Fed added more than $300 billion to its balance sheet last week as a number of banks sought money to stay solvent and pay back spooked depositors.

 On the surface, those additions resemble the sort of quantitative easing that the Fed has been working to undo over the course of the past year in response to elevated inflation.